 Your RACF must ensure effective hand cleaning can occur during any consultation.
-The GP Infection prevention and control standards (5th edition) Section 1.3 Hand Hygiene, documents various ways to perform hand hygiene.
-These methods included soap and water, antiseptic hand wash, alcohol based hand rubs or wipes.
+The RACGP Infection prevention and control guidelines for general practices and other office-based and community-based practices documents various ways to perform hand hygiene.
+These methods include soap and water and alcohol-based hand rubs.